assignments-codex/level-1-assignments/week-6/day-2-breakout-task.md

 #### Goal

-App Lab Lesson 7 User Input and Strings.
-Read input and display a message.
+Wrap Lesson 7 User Input and complete Lesson 8 Boolean Expressions from lecture.

 #### Steps

-1. Add a Text Input, Button, and Label.
+1. Open Lesson 7 and finish the levels we started so input produces a message.
-2. Read `getText(...)`, build `"Hello, <name>!"`, and display it with `setProperty`.
+2. Open Lesson 8 and finish the levels we started so a boolean expression decides the result.
-3. Test with several names.
+3. If you finish early, show pass or try again messages and clear inputs after a check.